Her Campus Logo Her Campus Logo

 Carleton '25

-Dahra Gillen is a third-year journalism student minoring in disability studies.
+Dahra Gillen is a fourth-year journalism student minoring in disability studies.
 She has ten food allergies, dairy, peanuts, tree-nuts, eggs, oats, mustard, kiwi, pineapple, chia and penicillin.
 In her free time she enjoys creative writing, reading and music.